SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Element table.md

 | sizeAttributes_absoluteWidth  | Sets a fixed width for this element               |

 > [!NOTE]
-> If multiple child elements have verticalSpace=rest, the remaining space will be divided equally.
+> If multiple child elements have verticalSpace=rest, the remaining space will be divided equally.<br/>Size attributes apply only to child elements that support dynamic resizing.

-> [!NOTE]
-> Size attributes apply only to child elements that support dynamic resizing.
 If not supported, these attributes will be ignored.